Doc Rivers led the Clippers to relevance, but repeated playoff failings cost him

 “When I took this job, my goals were to make this a winning basketball program, a free agent destination, and bring a championship to this organization,” Rivers said in a statement.
 “I won’t be able to see them all through.
 Though it was a disappointing ending to our season, you are right there and I know what this team is capable of accomplishing.”

-Ballmer, the billionaire former Microsoft executive, has spoken repeatedly about his obsession of winning a title, spending a record $2 billion to purchase the Clippers in 2014, pursuing a billion-dollar arena complex in Inglewood and purchasing the Forum for $400 million in May to clear the way for his franchise’s new home.
-He has invested heavily in a deep front office and loaded coaching staff, and he surrendered a horde of draft picks to secure Leonard’s commitment by landing George in a trade with the Oklahoma City Thunder.
+Ballmer, the billionaire former Microsoft executive, has spoken repeatedly about his focus on winning a title, spending a record $2 billion to purchase the Clippers in 2014, pursuing a billion-dollar arena complex in Inglewood and purchasing the Forum for $400 million in May to clear the way for his franchise’s new home.
+He has invested heavily in a deep front office and a loaded coaching staff, and he surrendered a horde of draft picks to secure Leonard’s commitment by landing George in a trade with the Oklahoma City Thunder.

 This isn’t the first move of Ballmer’s tenure that could be read as cold and abrupt.
-In January 2018, the Clippers traded franchise icon Blake Griffin to the Detroit Pistons just months after heavily recruiting him to sign to a long-term extension.
-That move was a home run as it positioned the Clippers to land Leonard and George, but it opened up Ballmer to accusations of disloyalty and betrayal.
+In January 2018, the Clippers traded franchise icon Blake Griffin to the Detroit Pistons just months after heavily recruiting him to sign a long-term extension.
+That move was a home run; it positioned the Clippers to land Leonard and George, but it opened up Ballmer to accusations of disloyalty and betrayal.

 Rivers, who arrived in Los Angeles in 2013 to guide Griffin’s development and build a winner around Chris Paul, is now enduring his own unceremonious departure.
-The veteran coach led five of the six winningest seasons in Clippers history, and he navigated the organization through the Donald Sterling saga, its darkest chapter.
+The coach led five of the six winningest seasons in Clippers history, and he navigated the organization through the Donald Sterling saga, its darkest chapter.
 Rivers played a central role in recruiting Leonard and, thanks to his innate comfort with the media, he has spent years as the face of the organization.
-In the bubble, he was a leading voice of social justice issues, counseling players on whether to sit out games to protest police brutality and delivering an impassioned speech about racial inequalities.
+In the bubble, he was a leading voice on social justice issues, counseling players on whether to sit out games to protest police brutality and delivering an impassioned speech about racial inequality.

 Yet Rivers also oversaw a 3-1 collapse in the 2015 playoffs and struggled to right the ship against the Nuggets.
 Ballmer has multiple assistant coaches on hand who have received interest in other coaching openings, including Tyronn Lue and Sam Cassell.
 As the NBA’s richest owner with a net worth of approximately $70 billion, he has unlimited resources to pursue Rivers’s replacement.